A Collimation System Baseline Design for the Electron Storage Ring at the Electron-Ion Collider: Introduction

 Therefore, maintaining beam losses near the IR below the established limits on radiation dose, neutron fluence, and cold-mass heat deposition, is essential both for detector performance and for safe, reliable operation of the ESR SC magnet system.

-For the collimation system design discussed in this paper, we focus on the Touschek and beam-gas loss components.
-According to SuperKEKB measurements~\cite{NATOCHII2023168550} these mechanisms should represent the primary sources of particle losses in the EIC's ESR and therefore play a central role in determining the required collimation efficiency and protection strategy.
-Additional beam loss mechanisms, including electron scattering on thermal photons, beam-beam interactions at the interaction point, and injection-related losses, are not treated here and will be the subject of future dedicated studies.
+For the collimation system design discussed in this paper, we focus on the Touschek and beam–gas loss components.
+According to SuperKEKB measurements~\cite{NATOCHII2023168550}, these mechanisms are expected to represent the primary sources of particle losses in the EIC ESR and therefore play a central role in determining the required collimation efficiency and protection strategy.